stscoundrel/volva/README.md

 const myBool = true;
 console.log( getType(myBool) ); // boolean.

-const myString = 'Far away on the other side, will you come to talk to this night';
+const myString = 'Far away on the other side, will you come to talk to me this night';
 console.log( getType(myString) ); // string.
 ```